kickstandproject/wildcard/README.rst

 Wildcard
 ========

-The KickstandProject dashboard providers administrators and users a graphical interface to access and provision telephony-based resources.
+The Kickstand Project dashboard providers administrators and users a graphical interface to access and provision telephony-based resources.

 * Free software: Apache license